kubernetes/autoscaler/cluster-autoscaler/proposals/plugable-provider-grpc.md

 A new flag, named `--cloud-provider-url=https://local.svc.io/mycloudprovider/server`, determines the URL to reach the custom provider implementation.
-In addition this approach reuses the existing flag that defines the name of the cloud provider using a pre-defined value `--cloud-provider=external` https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider. `external` defines the usage of an external cloud provider whose interface is handled by a remote gRPC service.
+In addition this approach reuses the existing flag that defines the name of the cloud provider using a pre-defined value `--cloud-provider=externalgrpc` https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider. `externalgrpc` defines the usage of an external cloud provider whose interface is handled by a remote gRPC service.

 To connect the CA core with this new external cloud provider, this approach needs to implement a new generic cloud provider as part of the CA core code.
-This new provider, named `ExternalCloudProvider`, makes gRPC calls to the remote functions exposed by the external cloud provider server.
+This new provider, named `ExternalGrpcCloudProvider`, makes gRPC calls to the remote functions exposed by the external cloud provider server.
 In other words, it forwards the calls and handle the errors analogously how done in other existing providers.

 Obviously, this new approach needs to use TLS to ensure a secure communication between CA and this CA provider server.
 Additional flags should be added to specify the path where to find the certificate to establish the communication to